 Illuminate your face with buttery blonde highlights, adding an instant glow to your complexion.
-Blonde is the perfect hue for those who wish to experiment with lighter shades, without the commitment of colouring all of your hair.
+Blonde is the perfect hue for those who wish to experiment with lighter shades, without the commitment of coloring all of your hair.
 Brighten your eyes with the highlights, and continue the shade from your eye line.

 2. Black Hair with Caramel Highlights

 Caramel highlights create further dimension, giving your locks instant shine and depth, as well as a youthful glow.
 Keeping a base color of black with creamy caramel accents, which add a summery glow to your hair – the contrast is sure to attract attention.
 Begin the tones at the mid-section of your hair to create a natural and organic-looking ombre.